Cornell-Tech-Turtlebot/README/README.md

 When Rviz opens, click `File` --> `Open Config` --> navigate to `/catkin_ws/src/object_tracking/rviz/` --> select `object_tracking.rviz`.
 You will see Rviz interface displaying all neccessary information.

 You can control the robot using teleop, in the Terminal window that you run `roslaunch turtlebot3_teleop turtlebot3_teleop_key.launch`.

 Better yet, you can use Rviz to set a location in the map for the robot to move there.
 Follow this instruction: http://wiki.ros.org/rviz/UserGuide#A2D_Nav_Goal_.28Keyboard_shortcut:_g.29

-# Autonomous mapping of an unknown building
+# 4. Autonomous mapping of an unknown building
 On **Server**, run this command:

         roslaunch explore_lite explore.launch

 The robot will automatically explore & map unknown areas of building,  until there is no unknown area left.

-# Semi-autonomous trash picking
+# 5. Semi-autonomous trash picking
 In this mode, you need to tele-op the robot in the beginning for it to see the water bottle and trashcan.
-Once the robot see those items, it will remember their locations, even if you drive the robot to another place.
-It can then automatically execute these sequence: automatically return to find & approach water bottle --> pickup bottle --> find & approach trashcan --> dropoff bottle.
+Once the robot see those items, it will remember their locations, even if you drive the robot to look away.
+It can then execute this sequence: automatically return to find & approach water bottle --> pickup bottle --> find & approach trashcan --> dropoff bottle.

-## On Server:
+Follow these steps:

+## 5.1 Launch packages:
-Run each command in a separate Terminal window to bring up the necessary packages:
+On **Server**, run each command in a separate Terminal window:

         roslaunch turtlebot3_manipulation_bringup turtlebot3_manipulation_bringup.launch
         roslaunch turtlebot3_manipulation_moveit_config move_group.launch
         rosrun bottle_manipulation execute_trajectory.py